 Finally, results showed a significant interaction effect between the method and the culture for fairness $[F(2, 292) = 3.48, p = .032, \eta^2 = .02]$.
 Simple effects analyses revealed that Swiss participants in the FTF condition and in the AB condition reported similar levels of fairness (p = .914), whereas Indian participants in the FTF condition reported a higher level of fairness than participants in the AB condition (p < .001) (see Figure 1b).
-Finally, Swiss participants in the TB condition (ps < .001) (see Figure 1b).
-Finally, Swiss participants in the TB condition (ps < .03), whereas Indian participants in the AB condition and those in the TB condition reported a lower level of fairness than those in the AB condition and those in the TB condition reported a lower level of fairness that levels of fairness (p = .844) and those in the TB condition reported a lower level of fairness than those in the FTF condition (p < .001).
+Finally, Swiss participants in the TB condition reported a lower level of fairness than those in the two other conditions (ps < .03), whereas Indian participants in the AB condition and those in the TB condition reported similar levels of fairness (p = .844) and those in the TB condition reported a lower level of fairness than those in the FTF condition (p < .001).
 We did not find any significant interaction effect on the other dependent variables (all $ps \ge .13$).